joey-qytyku/OS-90-fixed/docs/Scheduler.md

 * ISR handler returns and executes the real mode ISR.
 It has no control after this point.
 * Real mode ISR executes `INT VEC_IRET_SV86`
 * IRET stack behavior
-* Computer continues executing in SV86 after
+* Computer continues executing in SV86

-Stack emulation for an IRQ is different because it requires IF=0 on entry, but is identical otherwise.
+Stack emulation for a RECL_16 IRQ while inside SV86 is different because it requires IF=0 on entry, but is identical otherwise.

 ## Process List

 Disabling preemption will acquire a critical section for the thread that increments the counter first.
 It will ensure that any non-isr code will not access the data.
-Operations on the preemption counter are always atomic.

-### Accessing the Process List

 When a process enters the system, it will be blocked with interrupts disabled.
 It will be automatically be unblocked by the system entry procedure.

+# INT Capture

+INT capturing must work with SV86 and regular processes.
+The same procedure is called in both in either case.
+If different behavior is required depending on the context type, it is necessary to know what the current context type is.

+The INT capture structure contains a handler for SV86 and user V86.
+Both __must__ be provided.
+It cannot be the same procedure.

+> todo: add a check preempt zero operation.
+Make SV86 regs and proc regs somewhat compatible?
+Why would they be though?

 # ISR and Kernel Reentrancy